scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/guides/costs/scenarios.rst

 DAX costs scale with the number of provisioned nodes and cached data volume.
 To illustrate this, we will use a customer example.
 They had a workload with the following characteristics:

 * Reads: 4,000 reads/sec
-* Peak: 105,000 reads/sec with a duration of 4 hours
+* Reads Peak: 105,000 reads/sec with a duration of 4 hours
 * Writes: 6,000 writes/sec
-* Writes: 30,000 writes/sec
+* Writes Peak: 30,000 writes/sec
 * Item size: 246B
 * Storage: 1.1 TB
 * Replication: 4 regions

 At first glance, this workload would seem to be cost efficient.
-The `cost using provisioned + reserved capacity <https://calculator.scylladb.com/?pricing=provisioned&storageGB=1152&itemSizeB=1024&tableClass=standard&ratio=50&baseline=45000&peak=631000&peakWidth=0&reserved=100&readConst=100&baselineReads=4000&baselineWrites=6000&peakReads=105000&peakWrites=30000&peakDurationReads=4&peakDurationWrites=4&regions=4>`_ would be around **$10,200 upfront with ongoing $9,686/month**, or around 126k per year.
+The `cost using provisioned + reserved capacity <https://calculator.scylladb.com/?pricing=provisioned&storageGB=1152&itemSizeB=1024&tableClass=standard&ratio=50&baseline=45000&peak=631000&peakWidth=0&reserved=100&readConst=100&baselineReads=4000&baselineWrites=6000&peakReads=105000&peakWrites=30000&peakDurationReads=4&peakDurationWrites=4&regions=4>`_ including replication to 4 regions would be around **$10,200 upfront with ongoing $9,686/month**, or around **$126,000/year**.

 However, this customer was reporting much higher costs with DynamoDB, and they were servicing around 20B daily requests.
 In this case, the cost amplification was due to the fact that they were using DAX to cache their reads.
 The cost of DAX can add up quickly, especially if you have a lot of data being cached.